sackboy19/macbundler/README.md

 ```

 # How to customize Info.plist?
-Why?
-Because there is a lot of different keys you can put in the Info.plist, and I'm not going to support all of them.
-For example a useful key is the CFBundleSupportedPlatforms key.
-With that you can specify what platforms your App runs on.

 1. You can use the `-only-plist` flag to tell macbundler to only generate an Info.plist file.
 Example:
 ```sh